 Now, let’s set up the XFCE desktop manager.
-It’s fast, lightweight, and doesn’t take much to get it installed and working.
+It’s fast, and lightweight, and doesn’t take much to get it installed and working.

 Run sudo apt-get install xfce4 to Install xfce.

 Note: It will take some time to download and install xfce4 it depends on PC hardware configuration and Internet speed.

 Next, run sudo apt-get install xrdp then sudo apt install kali-desktop-xfce xorg xrdp to install xrdp.

-Once the install is complete, you will need to start xrdp by running sudo service xrdp start.
+Once the installation is complete, you will need to start xrdp by running sudo service xrdp start.

 We recommend to refer this video to change the port number from 3389 to 3390